Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Further Implementation Details for the Experiments

 \subsection{Fairness in Prediction}

 We now describe the fairness-enhancing intervention selected to address fairness at the prediction level (Section~\ref{sec:experiments}).

 \paragraph{Equality of opportunity by post-processing (\texttt{POSTPRO}).} \citet{hardt2016equality} propose a fairness-enhancing intervention that modifies the outcomes of a given predictor to satisfy a given fairness property defined by either \textit{equality of opportunity} or \textit{equality of odds}.
 In the case of binary predictors, their method flips the decisions with a given probability to satisfy the fairness criteria.
-The code for this method can be found in the AIF360\footnote{\texttt{https://aif360.readthedocs.io/en/stable/}} Python package.
+The code for this method can be found in the AIF360\footnote{\url{https://aif360.readthedocs.io/en/stable/}} Python package.
 We selected \texttt{POSTPRO} not only for its widespread use in fairness-in-prediction benchmarking, but also because it is compatible with any base classifier, enabling a fair comparison with \texttt{MISOB}.